 Professor Fiona Beveridge

-Fiona is Executive Pro-Vice-Chancellor of the Faculty of Humanities and Social Sciences.
+Fiona is Executive Pro-Vice-Chancellor of the Faculty of Humanities and Social Sciences, University of Liverpool.
 Fiona specialises in EU Social law, especially gender equality.
 Her work focuses on law and policy-making processes and the ways in which gender equality concerns can be addressed in these areas.
 She has a particular expertise in gender mainstreaming (that is, the idea that gender concerns should be addressed systematically in all areas and by all actors), and how this is implemented in international institutions, the EU, and in individual states.
 Fiona has published extensively in this area, with articles on gender mainstreaming in the devolved parts of the UK, in international trade institutions, in the process of accession to the EU, as well as within the EU’s own policy-making processes.
 She is particularly interested in the interaction between ‘soft’ policy and ‘hard’ law in the equality field.
 Fiona teaches EU law.